-After reading the Spring edition of Voice, the Institute of Internal Communications magazine it struck me how open we have become in talking about mental health in the workplace.
+After reading the Spring edition of Voice, the Institute of Internal Communications magazine I realised how open we have become in talking about mental health in the workplace.

-I’m going to rewind back a little to the end of 2018.
+I will rewind back a little to the end of 2018.
 I was looking for a new opportunity after suffering from Generalised anxiety disorder and after some help and guidance from the lovely Rachel Miller I came across a LinkedIn article by Jo Hooper.
-Reading how open she felt talking about mental health at work and what could be done to help colleagues on their return to work struck a chord.
+Reading how open she felt talking about mental health at work and what I could do to help colleagues on their return to work struck a chord.
 A few weeks later I found myself sat with Jo for an interview to join her team and the rest is history!

 Internal communications have such a powerful role in helping to shape workplace culture around wellbeing, working hand in hand with managers and HR teams.
-The CIPD ‘Health and well-being at work’ report highlights a number of shortfalls when it comes to mental health at work but recognises the role of internal comms in embedding wellbeing.
+The CIPD ‘Health and well-being at work’ report highlights several shortfalls for mental health at work but recognises the role of internal comms in embedding wellbeing.

 So, what can you do in your role to help put wellbeing at the heart of your organisation?

 Jo Hooper uses a simple three-step framework when you’re thinking about mental health in the workplace:

 Understand – use storytelling and simple human language to help people understand how a mental health issue can affect you in the workplace.
 It’s not all crying in the toilets, there are subtle signs to look out for that can show that someone is struggling.

 Talk – support managers, in particular, to feel comfortable and confident having conversations with their teams about mental health issues, stress, overwhelm and supporting one another in the workplace.

 Act – consider what action you can take internally to support those who might struggle, but also your staff population.
 Could you bring in regular line manager training?
 Could you roll out an ongoing comms campaign to show people the company cares about their mental health?
 What about resources to help people navigate the support available?